 A fluoropyrimidine (fluorouracil or capecitabine) plus oxaliplatin or cisplatin plus tislelizumab

-The American Society of Clinical Oncology recommends nivolumab for tumors expressing PD-L1 having a combined positive score of 5+ and pembrolizumab for tumors expressing PD-L1 having a combined positive score of 10+, in combination with platinum- and fluoropyrimidine-based chemotherapy in patients with HER2-negative esophageal or gastroesophageal junction adenocarcinoma.[64]Shah MA, Kennedy EB, Alarcon-Rozas AE, et al. Immunotherapy and targeted therapy for advanced gastroesophageal cancer: ASCO guideline.
+The American Society of Clinical Oncology (ASCO) recommends nivolumab for tumours expressing PD-L1 having a combined positive score of 5+ and pembrolizumab for tumours expressing PD-L1 having a combined positive score of 10+, in combination with platinum- and fluoropyrimidine-based chemotherapy in patients with HER2-negative oesophageal or gastro-oesophageal junction adenocarcinoma.[79]Shah MA, Kennedy EB, Alarcon-Rozas AE, et al. Immunotherapy and targeted therapy for advanced gastroesophageal cancer: ASCO guideline.
 J Clin Oncol.
 2023 Mar 1;41(7):1470-91.

 https://ascopubs.org/doi/10.1200/JCO.22.02331